Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Results: thin-film theory

 \subsection{Late time asymptotics for the thin-film evolution equation}

 To analyse the late time dynamics of the layer, we look for a solution in which $Y=\mathcal{Y}\rightarrow0$ as $t\rightarrow\infty$.
-Motivated by the results from numerical simulations, we make the expansions
+Numerical simulations suggest that $Y$ decays like $t^{-1}$ (figure \ref{fig:snapshotsTF}b), so we make the expansions

+The $t^{-1}$ rate of decay of $H$ towards a steady state is also consistent with the numerical results in figure 2.
 For this analysis, we assume the capillary pressure is monotonic, or equivalently the pressure gradient is one-signed, $-H_{0,z}-H_{0,zzz}<0$ for all $z\in[0,L]$.
 This is equivalent to assuming unidirectional flow at late times.
 Substituting the expansions \eqref{longtexpansions} into the definition of $\mathcal{Y}$ \eqref{Ydefn} and the evolution equation \eqref{TFevoleqn} gives

 The boundary conditions \eqref{TFsideBCs} imply

 and mass conservation implies \refstepcounter{equation}

 From \eqref{H0eqn}, note that $H=H_0(z;B)$ is a static solution of the evolution equation \eqref{TFevoleqn} in which $\mathcal{Y}=0$ uniformly.
 This is not a capillary-static solution in which the pressure is everywhere uniform; instead it is a state in which the layer is uniformly marginally yielded.
 From \eqref{TFwallstress} we note that, in the static solution, $\tau_w=B$ uniformly, indicating that there is a stress being applied in the positive $z$-direction, but it is resisted by the yield stress, preventing flow.
 The functions $H_1(z;B)$ and $Y_1(z;B)$ quantify the rate at which the layer approaches the static solution at late times.